-- 1. It is included as the enforcement mechanism for statutory limits on defense and non-defense discretionary spending as established by the BCA.
-In this situation a sequester is used either to deter enactment of legislation violating the spending limits or, in the event that legislation is enacted violating these limits, to automatically reduce discretionary spending to the limits specified in law. - 2.
-Sequestration is also included in the BCA to enforce the budgetary goal established for the Joint Select Committee on Deficit Reduction.
-The BCA established an automatic process to reduce spending, beginning in 2013, in the event that a joint committee bill reducing the deficit by at least \$1.2 trillion over the period covering FY2012-FY2021 was not enacted by January 15, 2012.
-(Such a bill was not enacted.)
-In this case, sequestration was included either to encourage agreement on deficit reduction legislation or, in the event that such agreement was not reached, to automatically reduce spending so that an equivalent budgetary goal would be achieved.
+- 1. It is included as the enforcement mechanism for statutory limits on defense and nondefense discretionary spending as established by the Fiscal Responsibility Act of 2023 (FRA; P.L.
+118-5).2 In this situation a sequester is used either to deter enactment of legislation violating the spending limits or, in the event that legislation is enacted violating these limits, to automatically reduce discretionary spending to the limits specified in law. - Sequestration was also included in the Budget Control Act of 2011 (BCA; P.L.
+112-25) to enforce the budgetary goal established for the Joint Select Committee on Deficit Reduction.
+The BCA established an automatic process to reduce spending, beginning in 2013, in the event that a joint committee bill reducing the

-1 Oral and written testimony of the Honorable Phil Gramm, former Member of the House of Representatives from 1979-1985 and U.S. Senator from 1985-2002, before the Senate Finance Committee at the hearing on Budget Enforcement Mechanisms, May 4, 2011, http://finance.senate.gov/hearings/hearing/?id=f47f0466-5056-a032-526c-15196aea18d1.
+1 Oral and written testimony of the Honorable Phil Gramm, former Member of the House of Representatives from 1979-1985 and U.S. Senator from 1985-2002, before the Senate Finance Committee at the hearing on Budget Enforcement Mechanisms, May 4, 2011, http://finance.senate.gov/hearings/hearing/?id=f47f0466-5056-a032-526c-15196aea18d1